-For the 10 years prior to joining 1E, I worked in the pharmaceutical industry handling IT, engineering, products, and services for Novartis Pharmaceuticals in many roles.
-Before that I worked in a variety of roles, typically as a consultant, for other pharmaceuticals, financial services, and energy companies.
+For the 10 years prior to joining 1E, I worked in the pharmaceutical industry.
+I was handling IT, engineering, products, and services for Novartis Pharmaceuticals in many roles.
+Before that I worked in a variety of roles – typically as a consultant – for other pharmaceuticals, financial services, and energy companies.

-Based on my experience and knowledge, I know intimately the unique difficulties that regulated industries experience, which have often made them slow to embrace certain kinds of technology and reticent to change practices that are well-documented and thorough.
+Based on my experience and knowledge, I understand the unique difficulties that regulated industries experience, which have often made firms slow to embrace certain kinds of technology and reticent to change practices that are well-documented and thorough.
 Regulation acts as a protective barrier around large companies in some ways, but the same regulations can cripple the speed at which they adapt to change.

 I have had first-hand experience working through processes involving drug manufacturing and support of life-saving medications.
 I have worked through problems that were brought on by GDPR and with litigation-heavy, US-based companies that had to cope with a massive amount of discovery topics and data custodian challenges.
-These insights gave me an interesting lens when viewing the current work from anywhere (WFA) shift that the world is going through.
+These insights provided an interesting lens when viewing the current shift to work from anywhere (WFA) that the world is going through.
 Some of these practices apply to large enterprises overall, but many are focused in my area of expertise – regulated industries.

-Some of those challenges regulated industries will encounter in the WFA world may not change significantly; for example, lab equipment that is GxP relevant will likely still be managed the way it was traditionally.
-But others, such as the enforcement of social distancing measures in manufacturing sites or research areas, will inevitably slow down some work—although the work itself will remain mostly as it was before the WFA world came to be.
+Some of the challenges regulated industries and sectors will encounter in the WFA world may not change significantly; for example, lab equipment that is GxP relevant will likely still be managed the way it was traditionally.
+But others, such as the enforcement of social distancing measures in manufacturing sites or research areas, will inevitably slow down some work—although the work itself will remain mostly as it was before the WFA world and demand to work remotely came to be.

-Many of these industries (pharma, finance, public sector, or government) have the same problems: regulations dictating how they can work and where they can put their data are very specific.
-Migrating data is extremely difficult and sometimes country regulations that enforce data sovereignty (the fact that a certain sort of data belongs to that country) means that the move to WFA is even more difficult.
+Many of these industries (pharma, finance, public sector, or government) have the same problems: industry regulations dictating how they can work and where they can put their data are very specific and highly regulated.
+Migrating data is extremely difficult and sometimes country regulations that enforce data sovereignty (the fact that a certain sort of data belongs to that country) mean that the move to WFA and the ability to effectively work remotely is even more difficult.

 The good news is that many of these issues have been dealt with already.
 The major cloud providers have arms that focus specifically on this kind of work.
 For example, government versions of popular cloud platforms (AWS for government) or country-specific versions of SaaS offerings (O365 with a Swiss data center).
 The bad news is that vendor lock-in becomes even more problematic for these industries.
 With the data on premise or locked behind firewalls, there was some ability to dictate the pace of change and ensure proper control.